CopernicaMarketingSoftware/Documentation/Yothalot/record.md

 if you want to use it like a free function.

 ##Member array()
-To get all fields and values of the record in on array you can use the member function `array()`
+To get all fields and values of the record in an array you can use the member function `array()`
 ```php
 $input = new Yothalot\Input("/path/to/file.log");